-Neglect is a form of abuse.
-Neglect is when the parent or carer responsible for looking after a child or young person does not provide the level of care that is needed to keep them well and safe.
+Neglect is when the parent or carer responsible for looking after a child or young person doesn’t give the care that’s needed to keep them well and safe.
+For example:

 My parents don’t care about me

-Just because you’re old enough to feed and dress yourself, doesn’t make you immune to neglect.
+Just because you’re old enough to feed and dress yourself, doesn’t mean that you can’t be neglected.
 If you feel like your parents genuinely don’t care about you, it can affect your life in loads of different ways.
 More than anything, it can lead to painful feelings of abandonment.

 How do I know if I’m being neglected?

-It’s probably been going on for years but you’re only realising now you’re older.
-Common signs of neglectful parents are:
+It’s probably been going on for years but you’re only realising now you’re older that:

-- You’ve noticed there’s rarely a responsible adult at home,
+- You’ve noticed there’s rarely an adult at home

 - You’re allowed to stay out later than your friends, and your parents are less strict – they don’t seem to care where you are or who you are with

 Why does neglect happen?

-It’s not necessarily your parents’ fault.
-Often neglect happens because parents themselves weren’t raised properly and they haven’t developed the right skills to be a parent.
-It can also happen when they have other complex problems, such as an addiction, mental health problems, being a single parent, or when there is a threat of violence at home.
+Neglect sometimes happens because parents themselves weren’t raised properly and they haven’t developed the right skills to be a parent.
+It can also happen when they have other problems, such as an addiction, mental health problems, being a single parent, or when there is a threat of violence at home.

 What can I do about it?

 Tell a teacher, someone you are close to in your family, a friend or any one you can think of that you trust.
 Try to describe what’s going on at home and how it makes you feel.
 Don’t be afraid that you’ll break up your family.
-Many young people fear social services will get involved and they’ll be put in to a home – you’re older than 18, this is impossible as you’re legally an adult).
+Many young people think a social worker will get involved and they’ll be put in to a home (if you’re older than 18, this is impossible as you’re legally an adult).
 The last thing that anyone wants is for your family to break up – there is lots of support near to where you live which will give you and your family some help.
 You can also talk to children and young people who have experienced what you are going through.

 It can be really hard to tell someone but there are lots of people who can help you or someone you know who is being abused.